Idaho is better known for potatoes than powder stashes, but Sun Valley,

 good grooming and great prices for wide-open spaced skiing.
 Bruce Willis

-bought the ski area in 1996, but gave it to a non-profit group in October of
+bought the ski area in 1996, but he gifted it to a non-profit group in October of

-2102.
-He is also selling his private Idaho Flying Heart Ranch for $14 million
+2012.
+His Flying Heart Ranch was listed for $14 million

-and his bar, The Mint, in Hailey.
-Maybe it reminds him too much of Demi
+along with his bar, The Mint, in Hailey.
+Maybe it reminded him too much of Demi

 Moore or Ashton Kutcher.